lgactna/aact-telemetry/README.md

  ## User Interface
   These files are setup similarly to the venv used to build the standalone executable through fbs.
 The final standalone installer was built with the 32-bit version of Python 3.7 (which is not supported by fbs, but works anyways); it has not been included in this folder since it contains the original client_secret.json and credentials.json files.
 However, it installs the equivalent of /src (with the necessary dependencies) to a specified directory.

+  You can find the installer under Releases.
 Thanks to fbs, the UI should be cross-platform, though on platforms other than Windows is untested.

   Further details can be found in the guide mentioned above.